Kees Sims

-Kees Edward Smids Sims (born 27 March 2003) is a New Zealand footballer who plays as a goalkeeper for Swedish Allsvenskan side GAIS.
+Kees Edward Smids Sims (born 27 March 2003) is a New Zealand footballer who plays as a goalkeeper for Norwegian First Division club FK Haugesund, on loan from Allsvenskan side GAIS.
 Born in England, he represented New Zealand at youth international level.

 Club career

 Sims made one appearance for Wellington Phoenix Reserves during the 2020-21 season, making his debut on 6 February 2021 against Hamilton Wanderers AFC in the New Zealand Football Championship.
 In 2021 Sims impresses playing for Western Suburbs FC in New Zealand’s Central League, playing every minute of every game.

 Ljungskile SK

 Sims moved to Sweden to join Ljungskile SK in January 2022, alongside two of his countrymen, Otto Ingham, and Robert Sabo.
 He was a substitute for the first fourteen games of the season but following an injury to first choice goalkeeper Oliver Bergman he made his debut against BK Olympic in July 2022, and kept his place for the remainder of the season.
 Sims signed a new three-year contract with the club in September 2022.
 During the off-season Sims trained with Premier League side Leicester City in January 2023.